MrS0m30n3/youtube-dl-gui/.github/ISSUE_TEMPLATE.md

 - Make sure you searched the bugtracker for similar issues including closed ones

+- Make sure to read the [FAQs section](../README.md#frequently-asked-questions) in the README.md file

   - [ ] **I assure** that my problem is **NOT** with **youtube-dl**
   - [ ] I've **verified** and **i assure** that I'm running youtube-dl-gui **0.3.8**
   - [ ] **I assure** that i am using the latest version of **youtube-dl**
   - [ ] [Searched](https://github.com/MrS0m30n3/youtube-dl-gui/issues) bugtracker
+  - [ ] I've read the FAQs section in the README.md file

 ---